luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 ## Trying Other Models

-The flow we walked through works for other pre-trained object detection models in our repository ([here](https://github.com/luxonis/depthai-python-extras/tree/master/resources/nn)).
+The flow we walked through works for other pre-trained object detection models in our repository ([here](https://github.com/luxonis/depthai-python-extras/tree/master/resources/nn)), which include:
+ - face detection for retail and driver-assistance
+ - facial landmarts, simple and advanced (35-point)
+ - age recognition
+ - emotions recognition
+ - pedestrian detection for driver-assistance
+ - pedestrian detection for retail environments
+ - vehicle detection for driver-assistance
+ - behicle and license plate detection

 Simply change the paths above to run the other models there, adding the correct labels (or funny ones, should you choose).